thutyecology/thutyecology.github.io/_pages/rnews.md

 * One co-authored manuscript "Spatial Patterns of Urban Expansion and Cropland Loss during 2017-2022 in Guangdong, China" has been published in *Heliyon*.

 **April 2024**
-* Our manuscript on "Assessing Impacts of the Russia-Ukraine Conflict on Agricultural Production using Publicly Available Satellite Imagery" has been accepted for publication in *Communications Earth & Environment*.
+* Our manuscript on "Quantification of losses in agriculture production in eastern Ukraine due to the Russia-Ukraine war" has been accepted for publication in *Communications Earth & Environment*.
 * One co-authored manuscript "Built environments, communities, and housing price: A data-model integration approach" has been accepted for publication in *Applied Geography*.
 * 🎓 Beyond grateful to receive my PhD today!
 This journey has been a rollercoaster of challenges and triumphs, but every hurdle has led to this moment.
 Huge thanks to my advisors, family, and friends for their unwavering support.
 Excited for what lies ahead!